spatie/typescript-transformer/docs/usage/transformers.md

 weight: 2
 ---

 Transformers are the heart of the package.
-They take a PHP class and will determine if it can be transformed to Typescript, if that's possible, the transformer will transform the PHP class to Typescript.
+They take a PHP class and determine if it can be transformed into Typescript, if that's possible, the transformer will transform the PHP class to Typescript.

 ## Default transformers